yuyanwang03/ComputerGraphics/README.md

 > * Change painting color to purple
 > * Change painting color to cyan
 > * Change painting color to white

+After loading the toolbar, the user can switch between previous sections (section3_1, section3_2, section3_3 and section3_4) to draw lines, circles or whatever.
+These switches will not erase/delete the loaded toolbar.
+If the user somehow wants the toolbar deleted, he/she can press the 'c' (clear) button.

 ### **Key number 5 (SDLK_5)**